LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 I do not deserve nobody,

-I do not deserve nobody’s pity,
+I do not deserve nobody's pity,

 I deserve nothing in this world,